12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 👩🏼💻 Good for Working?
 Yes

-Located in the El Born neighborhood, Hidden Coffee Roasters is an absolute must-visit for coffee lovers in Barcelona.
+Located in the El Born neighborhood, Hidden Coffee Roasters is a must-visit for coffee lovers in Barcelona.

 They roast their own beans, so their coffee is as fresh as it can get.
 They also source interesting varieties with unique characteristics from around the world, and have a selection of brewing methods like V60.